QronkOxford/Qronk/README.md

 git clone https://github.com/shinben0327/Qronk.git
 ```

-On terminal, head to the `qronk_ws` directory and run the `colcon build` command in order to build to workspace.
+On terminal, head to the `qronk_ws` directory and run the `colcon build` command in order to build the workspace.

 ```
 cd ~/qronk_ws/